jmersonuo/jmersonuo.github.io/Activities/ScaleAndLayout.md

 		label.textContent = symbol;
 		filterGroup.appendChild(label);
     ```
-	Notice the checkboxes aren't standard plain HTML checkboxes, and the button backgrounds are a pretty blue.
+	Notice the checkboxes aren't standard plain HTML checkboxes, and the backgrounds are a pretty blue.
 This is because the code provided already contains detailed CSS for styling the `.filter-group`.
 Take a moment to examine the CSS and make an adjustment or two.

 8. To add interation to the legend, we add a listener to each intupt checkbox. *Uncomment* the following code block:
     ```Javascript